hppr-dev/vuex-bind-plugin/README.md

 #### watch

+Use when REST data and input data change.

 This binding periodically updates the data from the api.
 How often this updates can be set with the "period" binding configuratino.
 When a parameter in the state changes, the plugin automatically tries to pull data again.

 #### trigger

+Use when you want to control when data is sent or retrieved.

 This binding does not pull or push data until a trigger action is called.
 The trigger action by default is "trigger_OUTPUT_NAME".
 Set trigger_prefix in plugin options to change the prefix for the trigger action.

+An example of a trigger action would be posting data to the api.
+In this case, your application would be responsible for populating the parameters state data.
+When the binding is triggered the parameters' data would be taken from the state and pushed to the api.

 #### once

+Use when both REST data and input data are set values.

 This binding only pulls the data once.
 It is used by the other two actions, either periodically with watch or directly with trigger.
 This action checks that parameters are set and then makes the request.
 If any of the needed parameters are absent, no request takes place.

+#### on_change

+Use when REST data only changes based on parameters.

+Much like watch bindings, the parameters to the endpoint are tracked, but the api is not polled.
+Instead, output data is only updated when input parameters are changed.

 ### Parameter Mapping